tylerthebuildor/graphqless/README.md

   <strong>REST and GraphQL really aren't that different.
 I'll prove it!</strong><br>
   GraphQLess is a thin wrapper around the official <a href="https://github.com/graphql/express-graphql">express-graphql</a> project.
   <br />
-  GraphQLess lets you write your GraphQL server almost exactly like you would with Express.js.
+  GraphQLess lets you write a GraphQL server in an Express.js style.
 </p>

 ## Setup